Computing fusion rules for spherical G-extensions of fusion categories: Recovering fusion rules from the Lagrangian algebra

 This operation on $\End_\cC(A)$ makes it into an associative, commutative algebra.
 The \emph{unit} with respect to the convolution product is given by

 We note that $\End_\cC(A)$ also has the usual composition, and thus we have two operations on this vector space $(\End_\cC(A), \circ, \ast)$.
 By \cite[Corollary 2.5]{BiDa2018}, $(\End_\cC(A), \ast)$ is a semi-simple commutative algebra and is thus isomorphic to $\CC^{n}$.
 Thus we can ``diagonalize'' the multiplication by finding minimial idempotents.
-We note this idempotents give a canonical basis for the vector space $\End_\cC(A)$.
+We note this idempotents give a canonical basis for the vector space $\End_\cC(A)$ and $(\End_\cC(A),\circ)$ becomes a based algebra.

+\begin{lem} Let $A, B$ be connected special Frobenius algebras with non-zero dimension, normalized as above, which are isomorphic as algebras.
+Then